nliulab/seeBias/CaseStudy2_ROSC_Prediction.md

   - [Visualise fairness metrics](#visualise-fairness-metrics)

-This guide book completely reproduces Case Study 2 in the paper *seeBias: A Comprehensive Tool for Assessing and Visualizing Fairness in AI Prediction Models*, which evaluates bias across race groups when predicting return of spontaneous circulation (ROSC) among out-of-hospital cardiac arrest (OHCA) patients using data from the Resuscitation Outcomes Consortium (ROC) Cardiac Epidemiologic Registry (Version 3).
+This guide book completely reproduces Case Study 2 in the paper *seeBias: A Comprehensive Tool for Assessing and Visualizing AI Fairness*, which evaluates bias across race groups when predicting return of spontaneous circulation (ROSC) among out-of-hospital cardiac arrest (OHCA) patients using data from the Resuscitation Outcomes Consortium (ROC) Cardiac Epidemiologic Registry (Version 3).

 ## Build scoring model